aten2001/gt_isye6501/hw12/README.md

 would be able to target the largest clusters in order to optimize their returns.

 #### Alternative
-  - Given the amount owed by customer and the mean/estimated drive time to each other customer
+  - **Given:** The amount owed by customer and the mean/estimated drive time to each other customer
-  - Use Network/Graph Optimization problem (considered easily solvable like linear optimizatoin)
+  - **Use:** Network/Graph Optimization problem (considered easily solvable like linear optimization)
-  - **to:** determine which groups of customers can be reached in the month that will maximize the estimated savings to the power company.
+  - **to:** Determine which groups of customers can be reached in the month that will maximize the estimated savings to the power company.

+Although it's illegal to use address when computing this priority list, the power company does have the address of all their customers.
+They can create a large network database where each node is a customer and each edge is the distance or estimated time to each other customer.
+Although this database would be large, like most networks, they are relatively easy to solve using optimization.
+To create estimated times from one node to another, one could create the estimates themselves or look for an online program/API.
+I'm sure Google Maps has some API where you could quickly create these.
+Then, you are simply optimizing over a graph.

+This may still be illegal, in which case, you'll have to just wing it.
+You'll have to just create a prioritization with probability of paying the company back and amount owed and just hit them in order.
 #### Step 4
   - **Given:** The above models, probability distributions,  and data
   - **use:** Simulation
   - **to:** test our hypothesis against real life data to ensure accurate decision making.

+Since creating models is an art and not a science, it is best to check our ideas with simulations and then see how they compare with real life data.
+This should help us create an optimization model to minimize the false positive rate while maximizing profits/turn offs for the company.
+A simulation is one of the best ways to vet that we are on the right track and have created a useful model.
+As the old saying goes "[all models are wrong](https://en.wikipedia.org/wiki/All_models_are_wrong), some models are useful".